KG-SE/tic-tac-toe_game/README.md

 screenshots/
 ```

+This projects helped me improved my concepts of JavaScript (ES6) & skills of frontend development.

 ## 👨‍💻 Author
 🔗**Kashan Ghori
 https://github.com/KG-SE

-This projects helped me improved my concepts of JavaScript (ES6) & skills of frontend development.
+---

+## 🤝 Connect with Me

+Feel free to connect with me on LinkedIn and check out my projects!

+---

+⭐ If you like this project, don't forget to star the repository!